iambrainstorming/opinionated_observer/src/opinion/odisha_future.md

 ## Renaming of schemes

 What do you expect from the government?
 Do you expect an improvement in the services of existing schemes or merely a rebranding of all the schemes introduced by the previous government, accompanied by a [hefty expenditure of hundreds of crores on the rebranding effort](./images/rename.jpeg)?

+## The Bulldozer Government: Destroying Local Businesses

+The BJP government has a track record of bulldozing small businesses, and their actions often leave local communities and entrepreneurs suffering.
+These road sides are often the lifeblood of local communities, providing a means for small business owners to support their families and offer convenient services to the public.
+While it is true that road sides are typically government property, the purpose of such property is to serve the public.
+These entrepreneurs are don't have  the same opportunities and money  as large corporations to build supermarkets, and must instead make do with limited resources with roadside business.
+The destruction of the Bhadrak market, where countless shops have been bulldozed, is a prime example of the government's shortsighted and dictatorship approach.
+[Widening roads to accommodate cars](https://iambrainstorming.github.io/chapters/road-planning-of-cities.html#city-traffic-sucks-they-should-widen-the-roads) will never be enough, and the true loss is felt by those whose livelihoods are being destroyed in the name of "progress."

+> No more shopkeepers to sell children's materials or no more shopkeepers to sell spectacles; their livelihoods have been destroyed.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Kz0pe1YHQR4?si=L-EaZmLm1AFcnSpG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Role of Opposition